swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

     /// using the SwiftPM CLI (`swift package <verb>`), or in an IDE that supports
     /// Swift Packages.
     public static func command(
-        /// The `swift package` CLI verb through which the plugin can be invoked.
-        verb: String,

-        /// A description of the functionality of the custom command, suitable for
+        /// The semantic intent of the plugin (either one of the predefined intents,
-        /// showing in help text output.
-        description: String,
+        /// or a custom intent).
+        intent: PluginCommandIntent,

         /// Any permissions needed by the command plugin.
 This affects what the
         /// sandbox in which the plugin is run allows.
 Some permissions may require